 When street vendors in Bali make mi goreng, they quite often use packets of instant noodles like Indomie Mi Goreng.
 These packet noodles come along with powdered seasoning and make the meal nice and cheap.

 It may seem weird to buy fast food like this, but it’s a popular staple in Indonesia!
 If you want to create an authentic experience, give them a try.
 They’re lovely and curly, which is a feast for the eyes, too!
 Maybe not the healthiest meal though.

 When you’re making vegan Mi Goreng, you should use firm or extra firm tofu.
 If you’re using firm tofu, you will need to press it before cooking with it.
 Pressing tofu gives it a firmer texture and helps it to absorb flavours better.

 Is that a vegan fried egg, I see?

 Why, yes, it is!
 When a street vendor makes Mi Goreng, they will serve it with a fried egg or sliced omelette.
 We wanted to make sure this recipe is authentic, so we hunted down a vegan fried egg recipe.
 We’ve recommended the recipe to use below so you can give it a go!

 We’d recommend rice noodles, wheat noodles or packet noodles for an authentic experience!
 Ramen style noodles are traditional.
 Always check the packet to make sure there’s no sneaky egg in them, though.

-If you don’t have kecap manis, add 1 tbsp of maple syrup, and increase the soy sauce by 1 tbsp.
+If you don’t have kecap manis, add 1 tablespoon of maple syrup, and increase the soy sauce by 1 tbsp.
 The kecap helps the noodles go a lovely golden, caramelised colour.
 It’s also part of the sweet signature flavour that makes the dish unique to Indonesia.